OpenSSL + Related

 - OpenSSL source from OpenSSL.org - for Linux users

 - Windows users will need to install the Microsoft Visual C++ 2008 Redistributables before OpenSSL will function properly

 - OpenSSL binaries for Microsoft Windows 32 - for Windows users

-- Openssl is a command line program - from the Windows menu select "Run" -> cmd [Enter], Vista and Win 7 users can type cmd [Enter] in the Start -> "Search Programs and Files" box.
+- Openssl is a command line program - from the Windows XP menu select "Run" -> cmd [Enter], Vista and Win 7 users can type cmd [Enter] in the Start -> "Search Programs and Files" box.
 In the resulting dos box type cd c:\openssl\bin or cd c:\openssl-win64\bin as the case may be.

 - Generate the RSA key pair and certificate signing request (CSR)